tskit-dev/tskit/docs/data-model.md

 information that tskit does not use or interpret.
 See {ref}`sec_metadata` for details.
 The metadata columns are {ref}`binary columns <sec_tables_api_binary_columns>`.

-When using the {ref}`sec_text_file_format`, to ensure that metadata can be safely interchanged, each row is [base 64 encoded](https://en.wikipedia.org/wiki/Base64).
-Thus, binary information can be safely printed and exchanged, but may not be human readable.
+When using the {ref}`sec_text_file_format`, metadata values are written as opaque text.
+By default, :meth:`TreeSequence.dump_text` will base64-encode metadata values that are stored as raw bytes (when ``base64_metadata=True``) so that binary data can be safely printed and exchanged; in this case :func:`tskit.load_text` will base64-decode the corresponding text fields back to bytes.
+When metadata has already been decoded to a structured Python object (for example via a metadata schema), the textual representation written by :meth:`TreeSequence.dump_text` is the ``repr`` of that object, and :func:`tskit.load_text` does not attempt to reconstruct the original structured value from this representation.
+For reliable metadata round-tripping, prefer the native binary tree sequence file format over the text formats.

 The tree sequence itself also has metadata stored as a byte array.